 Getting Medicare or Medicaid if Approved for Disability

-People with disabilities (according to Social Security's definition) are able to get government health care insurance.
+People with disabilities (according to Social Security's definition) are able to get either Medicare or Medicaid through the government.

 If Social Security grants you disability benefits, you will become eligible (at some point) for health care through Medicare or Medicaid.
 Which program you will be eligible for, and when you’ll be enrolled in the health care program, depends on whether you are approved for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) benefits.